keerah/SendTo_FFmpeg/README.md

 Use it in CMD or Powershell as usual.

+This is works Windows OS only.
 If you're on a Mac you can still use the FFmpeg parameters from these scripts to create your own.

-Each batch has a brief description of its functionality in its REM section.
+Each batch has a brief description of its functionality.
+The global settings for scripts and their descriptions are in the **sendtoffmpeg_settings.cmd**.
 You can visit my [blog](https://keeraah.blogspot.com/2018/02/ffmpeg-lifehack-1.html) for more info.
 I update this batch set regularly.